Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: The Main Theorem

 \subsection{The Statement of the Main Theorem}

 In this subsection, we state our main theorem.
-Consider the Euclidean lattice $(\Z^d,\bbE^d)$.
+Consider a finite range Euclidean lattice $(\Z^d,E)$.
 We fix an interaction $(S,\phi)$ which is irreducibly quantified in the sense of Definition \ref{def: FQ}.
 We will also assume that $\mu$ is a product measure $\mu=\nu^{\otimes X}$ such that $((S,\phi),\nu)$ has a uniformly bounded spectral gap in the sense of Definition \ref{def: SG}.
-We let $r=(r_e)_{e\in\bbE}$ be a rate for the system $((\Z^d,\bbE^d),(S,\phi))$ as introduced in Definition \ref{def: rate}.
+We let $r=(r_e)_{e\in E}$ be a weight for the system $((\Z^d,E),(S,\phi))$ as introduced in Definition \ref{def: weight}.